tanmaybasu/Qualitative-Text-Analysis-of-Healthcare-Data-Using-NLP/README.md

 clf.get_summary()
 ```

 Here `path` is the path of the given data.
-The data should be in a text file and each line should not contain more than 160 characters including spaces.
+The data should be in a text file with '.txt' extension and each line of the file should not contain more than 160 characters including spaces.
 It is recommended to have 50 to 100 lines in the data file, but in principle, there is no limit on number of lines.
+The output will be stored in a csv file, named as `input_filename_clusters.csv`.
+Each row of the output csv file will contain a cluster.
+Total frequency of all the terms in a cluster belong to the input file is stored in the first column.

 The following options of `Wordnet metrics` are available and the `default` is `Wu-Palmer similarity`: